 We rode onwards and upwards through more rural scenery.
-There were a lot of corn fields and we spotted these containers with what we assumed were thousands of corn heads.
+There were a lot of corn fields and we spotted the containers in the montage below containing what we assumed were thousands of corn heads.

 Our first stop of the day was in the delightful village of Châteauneuf-Val-de-Bargis where we parked next to the village pump on which there is a very poignant war memorial to a 16-year old French Resistance fighter.